Leyla Soleymani

-Leyla Soleymani is a scientist and Canada Research Chair at McMaster University's faculty of engineering.
+Leyla Soleymani is a scientist and Canada Research Chair (Tier 1) at McMaster University's faculty of engineering.
 Her research includes the development of advanced materials for biosensing and repellent surfaces.

 Biography

 Soleymani received her Ph.D. in Electrical and Computer Engineering from the University of Toronto in 2010 under the mentorship of Ted Sargent.
-Her dissertation was entitled "Ultrasensitive Detection of Nucleic Acids using an Electronic Chip".
+Her dissertation, "Ultrasensitive Detection of Nucleic Acids using an Electronic Chip", won the 2011 Douglas R. Colton Medal for Research Excellence which recognizes excellence in Canadian micro-nano research.

+Soleymani was appointed as McMaster's inaugural associate vice president for commercialization and entrepreneurship in 2023.
+In her role, Soleymani oversees the university's seed fund and entrepreneurship training.

+In 2025, Soleymani advocated for greater Canadian investment in life-sciences innovation and manufacturing as a response to US tariffs and changes in the US life sciences sector during the second Trump administration.

+RepelWrap Invention

 In 2019, Soleymani developed a plastic wrap that repels pathogens such as the superbug methicillin-resistant Staphylococcus aureus from surfaces.

-In 2020, this wrap was adapted for slowing the spread of COVID-19 during the pandemic.
+The product was inspired by the water-shedding properties of the leaf of a lotus plant.
+Is uses a "self-cleaning surface design microscopically “tuned” to shed everything that comes into contact with it, down to the scale of viruses and bacteria."

+For this invention, Suleymani, and her coauthor Tohid Didar, took the Grand Prize at the 2020 SAE Media Group Create the Future Awards, beating over 700 entries from over 60 countries.
+In 2025, FendX Technologies Inc., a Vancouver nanotechnology company, reported that the invention, now known as RepelWrap, was performing well in testing and could repel both MRSA and Pseudomonas aeruginosa.